This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Take Apart One Area at a Time

-- Remove and label each panel with sticky notes
+- Label each panel or part with sticky notes for easy sewing machine parts identification.

 Apply Oil to Moving Parts